 US-based IPVanish has been around since 2012, and in that time it's amassed a strong following and forged a reputation for privacy.
 However, if you're on the lookout for a cheap monthly VPN, it's also a great option.

 Perhaps you're going on a trip outside your country and want to access TV and the Internet like you would at home, or maybe you just want to test the waters and see if IPVanish is for you.
-Either way, this current sale offers a cheap way to do so.
+Either way, IPVanish deal offers a cheap way to do so.

 But, while IPVanish is cheap, we wouldn't be recommending it if it wasn't any good to use.
 You'll get tons of servers worldwide, excellent AES-256 encryption and powerful apps for just about any device – plus, with unlimited connections, you really can get cover on every device in your household.